olivemonk/amazon-green-store/README.md

 ## Contributing:

 We welcome contributions from the community!
-If you have ideas for features, bug fixes, or improvements, please submit a pull request.
+Please submit a pull request if you have ideas for features, bug fixes, or improvements.
 For major changes, please open an issue first to discuss your proposal.

 ## Feedback and Support: